Some of the numbers presented in this website may not be the most recent available

 In 1948 South Africa began to apply apartheid, designating areas as homelands and from 1966 The South West Africa People's Organisation (SWAPO) began a guerilla war against them.
 The UN then assumed responsibility, calling the country Namibia but South Africa maintained its de facto rule.

-The UN went on to recognise SWAPO and Namibia finally obtained independence from South Africa in 1990 (Walvis Bay in 1994) and Namibia exchanged white minority rule for a stable democracy.
+The UN went on to recognise SWAPO and Namibia finally obtained independence from South Africa in 1990 (with Walvis Bay following in 1994) and Namibia exchanged white minority rule for a stable democracy.

 Agriculture, tourism and mining now form the basis of its economy.